Carver Water Treatment Facility Expansion Project Overview

 In response to this, the City of Carver is planning to expand the current water treatment facility to meet these demands.
 This expansion is expected to add 1.5 million gallons of capacity per day to over double City water supply capabilities.

-Construction on this critical project is anticipated to begin in the late Fall of 2020.
+Construction on this critical project is beginning January 2021 – click on the construction updates tab of the website for the recent update!
 The expansion is expected to be fully built and operational by the summer of 2022 to stay ahead of the increasing demand for water in the City of Carver.